Leadership

 James T. Peeples, Vice President of Administration

-James T. Peeples, Vice President of Administration: Every team needs an innovator, someone who thinks outside of the box.
-For Empowerment Behavioral Therapeutic Services (EBTS), James T. Peeples is just that person.
-James brings technical guidance and business process review to the team.
-Educated as a Public Administrator at Trenton State College (now The College of New Jersey), James used his previous learning in computers and electronics to go on to pursue an Information Technology/Network Engineering career with various firms, eventually landing with what became Siemens Business Services where he worked a decade.
-9/11/01 changed a lot in various industries and during the wake of the economic downturn and various factors, James left Siemens and went on to form a small business and small office technology consulting firm called Peeples Choice Consulting, under which he still maintains several long-time clients today.
-Also during that time, James joined forces with his family’s business and went on to become VP of Field Operations for Allied Federal Electric Corporation and he still maintains that supporting role today.
+EDUCATION & EXPERIENCE Educated as a Public Administrator at Trenton State College (now The College of New Jersey), James used his previous learning in computers and electronics to go on to pursue an Information Technology/Network Engineering career with various firms.
+He accepted an offer with Siemens Business Services and worked there for a decade.
+9/11/01 changed various industries and during the wake of this economic downturn, James left Siemens.
+He went on to form a small business technology consulting firm called Peeples Choice Consulting, in which he still maintains several long-term clients today.
+Also, during this time James joined forces with his family’s business to become VP of Field Operations for Allied Federal Electric Corporation.
+He still maintains this supporting role today.David Shrank and James met and connected sometime in the mid-2000s.
+Conversations between the two in support of non-profits and other community involvement lead both men to see the value of partnering; they began to pursue opportunities related to mental and social justice issues, personal development, and community.
+David’s drive to promote his message of anti-bullying, anti-violence, and mental health’s role in creating a better society was central to many of their late-night discussions and played a key role in the early development EBTS.

 Charlie Williamson